sreesdas/website_response_time/README.md

 # WResT : Website Response Time Calculator
 ___
 WResT Calculator is an automation tool made with python to calculate page load/ page render time for websites.
-It make use of Python-Selenium to automate the process and uses W3C Navigation APIs to calculate the timings.
+It makes use of Python-Selenium to automate the process and uses W3C Navigation APIs to calculate the timings.
 The results are saved in a mysql database for futher analysis and visualization.
 ##### About
 * **Sreenath Sivadas** - *Initial work* - [sreesdas](https://github.com/sreesdas)